MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-rds.md

     Use the **Apply Immediately** option to immediately reboot your database and apply the change.
 Keep in mind that rebooting the RDS instance can affect database performance.
-    rebooting the RDS instance can affect database performance.

     Do not move on to the next step until the database **Status** is **Available** in the RDS Console.